DHH commented in his 2024 RailsWorld Keynote that "you shouldn't have to use DockerHub or any other registry service to run [Kamal 2]."

 htpasswd stores these credentials hashed, so we can safely store the file in our repository.
 But remember to store the plaintext password securely in your secrets management tool of choice.

-We will add/update three components in the app's deploy.yml
+For setup, we need to add/update two components in the app's deploy.yml

 file: